What's In A Verse

 Let's break this verse down and see what we can derive from it.

-In the beginning -- (the beginning of what?)
-This is relatively simple, and I am amazed that I have studied scripture for a so many years and never stopped to think of this.
-Eternity always existed, and has no ending so the reference here must be to time.
+In the beginning --(the beginning of what?)
+This is relatively simple, and I am amazed that I have studied scripture for a so many years and never thought of this.
+Eternity always existed, and has no end so the reference here must be to time.
 So we might render it "In the beginning of time."